 - It encourages data miners to focus on business goals, so as to ensure that project outputs provide tangible benefits to the organization.
 Too often, analysts can lose sight of the ultimate business purpose of their analysis – the analysis can become an end in itself rather than a means to an end.
 The CRISP-DM approach helps ensure that the business goals remain at the centre of the project throughout.

 - CRISP-DM provides an iterative approach, including frequent opportunities to evaluate the progress of the project against its original objectives.
 This helps minimize risk of getting to the end of the project and finding that the business objectives have not really been addressed.
-It also means that the project can be adapted and changed in the light of new findings once it’s up and running, rather than being static.
+It also means that the project stakeholders can adapt & change the objectives in the light of new findings.

 - The CRISP-DM methodology is both technology and problem-neutral.
 You can use any software you like for your analysis and apply it to any data mining problem you want to.
 Whatever the nature of your data mining project, CRISP-DM will still provide you with a framework with enough structure to be useful.